takeshixx/advent-calendar-2020/README.md

 - Email stuff with DMARC/SPF and other stuff no one really understands.
 - gRPC

+### Overall Challenge

+We should have an overall challenge where users can win something.
+E.g. the first one to solve everything is able to decrypt a secret, which could be a gift card like last time.
+We shouldn't use RSA keys to encrypt the secret this time...

 ## Agenda

 | Port | Challenge | Path |